joergschwarzwaelder/hhc2020/Objective-10/README.md

 `if (1) {
 `

-in the Browser it is possible to use the Santavator without having Santa's fingerprint.
+in the browser it is possible to use the Santavator without having Santa's fingerprint.

 ![post-change](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Objective-10/post-change.png)
 ## Approach 2